Fraud DetectionPrivy

 In the evolving landscape of data protection, having a trusted solution provider can make all the difference.
 One such name that has consistently aligned itself with data protection best practices is Privy.
 Privy, by IDfy, offers a range of solutions designed to streamline compliance with privacy regulations like the DPDPA and help businesses manage their data privacy obligations more effectively.

-Privy Products:
+Privy Products

 • Consent Governance Platform (CGP): The Consent Governance Platform by Privy is tailored to handle complex consent management needs.
 It allows businesses to manage the entire lifecycle of consent, from collection and updates to revocation.
 CGP is designed to ensure compliance with data protection laws while providing transparency and control to data principals.